cupy/cupy/docs/source/user_guide/kernel.rst

 The itemsize of ``size_t``, ``ptrdiff_t``, ``intptr_t``, ``uintptr_t``,
 ``long``, ``signed long`` and ``unsigned long`` are however platform dependent.
-To pass any CUDA vector builtins such as ``float3`` or any other user defined structure as kernel arguments (provided it matches the device-side kernel parameter type), see section :ref:`custom_user_structs` below.
+To pass any CUDA vector builtins such as ``float3`` or any other user defined structure as kernel arguments (provided it matches the device-side kernel parameter type), see :ref:`custom_user_structs` below.

 .. _custom_user_structs:

 Custom user types
 -----------------

-Is is possible to use custom types (composite types such as structures and structures of structures) as kernel arguments by defining a custom NumPy dtype.
+It is possible to use custom types (composite types such as structures and structures of structures) as kernel arguments by defining a custom NumPy dtype.
-When doing this, it is your responsability to match host and device structure memory layout.
+When doing this, it is your responsibility to match host and device structure memory layout.
 The CUDA standard guarantees that the size of fundamental types on the host and device always match.
 It may however impose device alignment requirements on composite types.
-This means that for composite types, the struct member offsets may be different from what you might expect.
+This means that for composite types the struct member offsets may be different from what you might expect.

 When a kernel argument is passed by value, the CUDA driver will copy exactly ``sizeof(param_type)`` bytes starting from the beginning of the NumPy object data pointer, where ``param_type`` is the parameter type in your kernel.
 You have to match ``param_type``'s memory layout (ex: size, alignment and struct padding/packing)